mcmah309/containeryard/README.md

 ### Independent Modules

-Independent modules are modules that can be built in any order.
+Certain builders like doecker's buildkit can parallelize builds for faster building and smaller images.
+Independent modules take advantage of this.
 They have a **build stage** and an **install stage**, defined by two `containerfile`/`dockerfile` blocks in the module file.
 The first block is the build stage and the second block is the install stage.
 Mark the module as independent by setting `independent: true` in its configuration block (it defaults to `false` when omitted).

 When modules are combined, the **build stages of all independent modules are hoisted to the start** of the generated Containerfile, and the **install stage is injected where the module is declared** in the `yard.yaml` outputs (like a normal module).
 This is useful for defining dependencies in isolated build stages (e.g. a virtual environment built in a `builder` stage) and copying the result into the final image.